Claudio-Bacelete/Claudio-Bacelete/README.md

 ### <h1 align="center" >Hey !
 Welcome to my Coding Space ! 😄</h1>

 👋 My name is Cláudio Bacelete.
 I'm a Brazilian Fullstack (Kinda) Developer And Tech Entusiast

 📕 Currently studying Computer Engineering in PUC- Minas Gerais

 💻 Working as developer since 2020, trying to improve myself at least a little everyday

+😅 These are my personal repositories, so I'm not always up to date with what I'm working on.

 <div align="left">
   <a href="https://www.linkedin.com/in/cláudio-henrique-carvalho-bacelete-2a51bb1a3/" target="_blank">